florian-kausche/Handcrafted-Haven/README.md

 ## Production Deployment

-1. Set up PostgreSQL database on your hosting provider
+1. Set up MongoDB (Atlas cluster or managed MongoDB) on your hosting provider
-2. Update environment variables with production values
+2. Update environment variables with production values (set `MONGODB_URI`)
-3. Set secure JWT_SECRET
+3. Set secure `JWT_SECRET`
-4. Enable SSL for database connection if required
+4. Ensure TLS/SSL is enabled for your MongoDB deployment if required
 5. Build and deploy the application

 ## License